weaviate/biggraph-wikidata-search-with-weaviate/README.md

 ## Import

-You can import the data yourself in two ways: by running the python script included in this repo _or_ by importing a Weaviate backup.
+You can import the data yourself in two ways: by running the python script included in this repo _or_ by restoring a [Weaviate backup](#restore-as-weaviate-backup) (this is the fastest!).

 ### Import using Python